fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 # Service info filters

 Service info is a single json document store in the database.
 To define different service info instructions for a given set of device info properties you can use filters.
 Every service info following a filter will only be returned if the filter matches.
-If not filter is specified or if the filter is empty then the service info following the empty filter will apply to all devices.
+If no filter is specified or if the filter is empty then the service info following the empty filter will apply to all devices.

-The following filter will only return service info instructions if the device info reports the device is a "Pri-Device"
+The following filter will only return service info instructions if the device info reports the device is a "FDO-Pri-Device"

 [
 {"filter": {"device" : "FDO-Pri-Device"}},
 {"filedesc" : "setup.sh","resource" : "payload.bin"},
-{"exec" : ["base","setup.sh"] },
+{"exec" : ["bash","setup.sh"] },
 {"filter" : {}}
 ]